BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/FastEMRIWaveforms_main.md

 Unlike [kludge models](https://arxiv.org/abs/1705.04259) which make use of various weak field approximations the FEW model contains the full harmonic content of the EMRI waveform.
 The waveform generation time is typically 10s seconds on a CPU and < 1s on a GPU.

 Currently, the package contains code to compute waveforms for eccentric, equatorial inspirals into a Kerr black hole, as well as the various separate modules used to create them.
-For the Kerr model the resulting waveforms faithfully match (slow to generate) reference waveforms with a worst case overlap of $\sim\times10^{-5}$ for inspirals with initial eccentricity $e_0 \le 0.85$.
+For the Kerr model the resulting waveforms faithfully match (slow to generate) reference waveforms with a worst case overlap of $\sim 10^{-5}$ for inspirals with initial eccentricity $e_0 \le 0.85$.
 The figure below shows an example of the waveform from an inspiral into a Kerr black hole.

 <img src="images/FEW2_waveform.png"/>